Earth Month Naperville 2026

 Where: McDonald Farm, 10S404 Knoch Knolls Rd in Naperville

-What: Farm-grown organic vegetable and herb starts, organic compost, Mother’s Day gift options, composters and rain barrels
+What: Farm-grown organic vegetable and herb seedlings, organic compost, Mother’s Day gift options, and rain barrels

 Ongoing Local and Online Environmental Resources